 Harmony.
-The proposed special use will be in harmony with the purpose and intent of this chapter.
+The proposed special use will be in harmony with the purpose and intent of this chapter, of Virginia; and

-The purpose and intent of the Zoning Ordinance is contained in Section 1.4 (Attachment I).
+The purpose and intent of the Zoning Ordinance is contained in Section 1.4 (Attachment F).
 The provisions of the ordinance are intended to further the purpose and intent of the ordinance.
 The requirement for a special use permit for water consumption in excess of 400 gallons per site acre per day is an example of how the ordinance addresses the stated purpose:

-1.4.10 To include reasonable provisions, not inconsistent with the applicable state water quality standards to protect surface water and groundwater defined in section 62.1-44.85(8) of the Code of Virginia; and
+1.4.10 To include reasonable provisions, not inconsistent with the applicable state water quality standards to protect surface water and groundwater defined in section 62.1-44.85(8) of the Code

-By granting SP 2009-34 and authorizing the site use 400.25 gallons/acre/day the County has already determined that water use in excess of 400 gallons per site acre per day is appropriate for the site.
-Staff has reviewed information addressing the impacts of additional development on this site. (see comments above) Based on an analysis of the information provided, staff opinion is that approval of this request for additional activity on the site does not conflict with the stated purpose of protecting surface and groundwater or the prior approval.
+By granting SP 2009-34 and authorizing the use of 400.25 gallons/acre/day the County has already determined that water use in excess of 400 gallons per site acre per day is appropriate for the site.

-During the review of this application staff has received comments from the public which may be generalized as a comment that the development is not in harmony with the adjacent residential community, leads to congestion in the public streets, and encroaches on a historic area.
-Staff agrees that designating this property for commercial activity is not consistent with the adjacent residential area.
-The use also increases traffic on Rockfish Gap Turnpike.
+During the review of this application staff has received comments from the public which may be generalized as a comment that the development is not appropriate due to its proximity to residential development and because it is not located within the development area.
+Staff agrees that designating this property for commercial activity is not consistent with the adjacent residential area or the Comprehensive Plan.
 However, this property has been zoned for commercial use.
 The sole issue for this special use permit is water consumption, and the application does not propose to increase the amount of water use above that authorized by SP 2009-34.
-This limits the County's review of the site at the development stage of the process to insuring that it meets the minimum design standards contained in the ordinance.
-This includes, but is not limited to, items such as: stormwater runoff, lighting, setbacks, screening and access management.
-The ordinance contains specific requirements and if these requirements are met then the purpose and intent of the ordinance have been met.
-A review of the site plan will insure that the minimum standards of the ordinance are met.
-Approval of this special use permit does not relieve the applicant from any requirements of the ordinance.
-The Board of Supervisors would have to approve a special exception to allow any deviations from the minimum requirements.
+Because no change in permitted water consumption is proposed, and water consumption is not likely to exceed permitted levels, staff recommendation is that this amendment is in harmony with the prior approval and therefore in harmony with the purpose and intent of the Zoning Ordinance.